 About the Institute of Biomedical Science

-The IBMS is the professional body for biomedical scientists and students - advancing knowledge and setting standards in biomedical science
+Advancing knowledge and setting standards in biomedical science

+The term 'biomedical scientist' is a protected title.
 Biomedical scientists carry out investigations on tissue and body fluid samples and usually work in laboratories in the areas of diagnosis, screening, monitoring and research.

 We are a professional body that is run by our members for our members through IBMS Council and Standing Committees.